-orts made by both the Mount Cameroon project in the in the North west province, will suffice to ensure that ad in sustainable ways.
+It was hoped that these and similar efforts made by both the Mount Cameroon project in the South province and the Birdlife project in the North west province, will suffice to ensure that future supplies of the bark are harvested in sustainable ways.
 But it was not the case, since these efforts stopped with the close of those projects.